nhlong27/movieSite/README.md

 [![Product Name Screen Shot][homePage_preview-screenshot]](...url)

-My interest in how to build a streaming websites lead me to design and develop a comprehensive movie website.I learned about server architecture, CRUD operations with Restful API using Express, and authentication using JSON Web Tokens (JWT).
+My interest in building streaming websites led me to design and develop a comprehensive movie website.
+I gained knowledge about server architecture, CRUD operations using Restful APIs with Express, and authentication through JSON Web Tokens (JWT).

 Leveraging modern technologies like Vite and TypeScript, I streamlined development processes and ensured robust code quality.
 Exploring state management solutions such as Jotai and Zustand further enriched my skill set.
-The successful deployment of the movie website on the internet served as a significant achievement at the very beginning of my career.
+Successfully deploying the movie website on the internet marked a significant achievement at the very beginning of my career.

 <a id='duration'></a>
 ## Duration